top of page

 Regionals

-However, because team X defeated team Y at regionals and team Y is selected to make Nationals, team X is "pushed" into the National Championships.
+However, because team X defeated team Y at their regional meet, and team Y is selected to qualify for the national meet, team X is now "pushed" into the NCAA XC Championships.
 Why?
-Because any team that places 4th at the regional championships can not qualify for Nationals without the 3rd place team qualifying as well.
+Because any team that places 4th at the regional championships can not qualify for the national meet without the 3rd place team qualifying as well.

 "A" squads vs "B" squads